OpenBeacon/OpenBeacon/README.md

 should respect these headers when present.

-In the case that an application has registered the domain, the extended information request does not need to be performed directly and the URI should be passed to the application.
+In the case that an application has registered the domain, the extended information request does not need to be performed directly and the URL should be passed to the application.

 # Security and Privacy Considerations